electron/electron/docs/tutorial/application-architecture.md

 [remote](../api/remote.md) module for RPC style communication.
 There is also an FAQ entry on [how to share data between web pages][share-data].

+## Main-Renderer threads and Client-Server architecture
+Since electron apps are developed using web technologies, therefore an understanding of client-server architecture will be helpful in understanding main and renderer threads.
+Comparing with client-server architecture, main thread can be considered as server and renderer threads as clients because all clients (renderer threads) are initiated by and communicate with server(main thread) and each client (renderer thread) executes in isolation and independent of other clients (renderer threads).
+However the server (main thread) has access to all clients (renderer threads).

 ## Using Electron APIs

 Electron offers a number of APIs that support the development of a desktop